 WHO ARE DEBT NEGOTIATION FIRMS?

-- A Debt Negotiation Firm may ask if you can obtain a lump sum amount by borrowing from friends, borrowing from a mortgage or other credit facility or accessing your superannuation early.
-They may not have the skills, experience or professional knowledge as to whether this is suitable, strategic, in your interest or the best solution for you.
+- A debt negotiation firm may ask if you can obtain a lump sum amount by borrowing from friends, borrowing from a mortgage or other credit facility or accessing your superannuation early.
+Ask yourself whether this is suitable, strategic, in your interest or the best solution for you.

 - In some cases they rely on you to save up a lump sum by not paying your creditors.
 Ask yourself if this is realistic.
 If you are already missing payments, you may not have any capacity to save at all.